jesusdmedinac/microblog-jesusdmedinac/src/content/posts/refactoring-compose-ui.md

 This keeps the visual hierarchy flat and makes the chain of modifications applied to a component explicit and easy to read.

-## Putting It All Together: A Practical Refactoring
+## Putting It All Together - A Practical Refactoring

 Let's apply these principles to the `SignInOrSignUp` function from this project.

-### Before: The Monolithic Approach
+### Before - The Monolithic Approach

 The original function, while functional, mixes state management, UI implementation for multiple components, and business logic calls.